Temigo/nu-wiki/guides/account.md

 title: Computing Accounts
 description:
 published: true
-date: 2020-07-28T20:56:01.058Z
+date: 2021-03-10T19:57:38.062Z
 tags:
+editor: markdown
+dateCreated: 2020-05-18T21:57:32.730Z
 ---

 ## Step 1: Getting your account

-There are two types of accounts: **unix** and **windows**.
+There are two types: **SLUO** and **computing** accounts.

-**Unix** account is used to use computing resources at SLAC.
-It's the account you would use to ssh into computing nodes, submit grid jobs, etc. Usual stuffs!

-**Windows** account is used for emails, scheduler apps, HR websites, travel request/report, IT service ticket, etc..
-If you are a SLAC employee, you need this.
-If you are a non-SLAC collaborator, you might not need this.
+**SLUO** account is needed for all SLAC employees and users.
+You need this before applying for a computing account.

+**Computing (Unix/Windows)** account is for all practical things including use of computing resources, emails, office apps, HR websites, travel requests/reports, IT service tickets and more.
+When you apply, make sure you apply to both.
+Unix account used to be used for all computing accounts, but as of Spring 2020 Windows account is used for authentification of SDF computing infrastructure, a main computing resource at SLAC.

 ### How to request an account?
 * **Step 1.1**: request SLAC user account (called SLUO).
 I put [instructions here](/guides/sluo-howto).
 This may take some time (a few days to a week), so submit asap!